Carrington (crater)

 Carrington is a lunar impact crater that is located just to the northeast of the crater Schumacher, in the northeastern part of the near side of the Moon.
-Carrington was named by the IAU in 1935.
 It lies in a stretch of rough terrain between two small lunar maria, with Lacus Temporis to the northwest and the smaller Lacus Spei to the east.
 To the northeast of Carrington is Mercurius.

-The rim of Carrington is relatively featureless, with a slight protrusion at the northern end giving the formation a tear-drop shape.
+The degraded rim of Carrington is relatively featureless, with a slight protrusion at the northern end giving the formation a tear-drop shape.
 The interior floor is nearly level and featureless.

+This formation is named after British astronomer Richard C. Carrington (1826-1875).
+His name was incorporated into lunar nomenclature by William R. Birt and John Lee during the 19th century.
+Its designation was formally adopted by the International Astronomical Union in 1935.